jrudolph/rajivkurian.github.com/source/_posts/2012-12-25-a-simple-redis-client-using-spray-io-actors-futures-and-promises.markdown

 }
 ```

-A few things I learnt about Futures and Promises from this exercise:
+That wraps up a rather long post.
+To end things I want to talk about a few things I learnt about Futures and Promises from this exercise:

 *  Futures and Promises make it very easy to implement asynchronous code that is still easy to read.
 *  One has to be careful of the code they execute in the onComplete handlers of a future, since they execute in unknown threads.
-* When you want to send the results of Futures to the sender of an Actor - the pipe pattern is great to use.
-This internally adds a completion handler to the future and onComplete sends the results to the sender without blocking.
+* When you want to send the result of a Future to the sender of an Actor - the pipe pattern is a huge help.
+This internally adds a completion handler to the Future and onComplete sends the results to the sender without blocking.
 The much more verbose and error-pronse alternative is to keep a reference to the current sender and to add the onComplete handlers yourself.
 More can be found [here](http://stackoverflow.com/questions/12455764/akka-avoiding-wrapping-future-when-responding-to-non-actor-code)
 *  Though not shown here futures are easy to compose - so to get a result from say concatenating three separate Redis GET results would be pretty easy.
 *  The order of completion of promises does not dictate the order in which the onComplete handlers on the attached futures are executed.
 For eg if you run our Main, you might see results printed in a weird order:
 <pre>